 At first, the business side will need to expand, but that will have to grow along with the technical aspects.
 Your app will need updates and it has to work the same way it did for ten customers when it scales up to ten thousand customers.
-If it doesn’t, bad reviews will pop up almost immediately.
+If it doesn’t, bad reviews will pop up almost immediately and it can be a slippery slope from there.
 The trick is to expand fast with minimal margins.
 That is pretty much the Amazon philosophy- keep on growing, minimal margins and all.

 The first few months are key.
-There is going to be a lot of demand, people will tell their friends and it will be all poised to take over the world, but that will not last for long if you are not able to substantiate the growth with service to match.
-Management of demand is key, you need to be able to ride the hype and grow with it, never letting the dying of the hype kill your brand.
+There is going to be a lot of demand, people will tell their friends and it will seem like it is poised to take over the world, but that will not last for long if you are not able to substantiate the growth with service to match.
+Management of demand is key, you need to be able to ride the hype and grow with it, never letting the eventual slowing of the hype kill your brand.

 There are chances where a heavily moneyed company will show interest in the app and take it under new management.
 That is, at times a good thing, especially if you are struggling with a business aspect of the app.
 Many tech-strong teams look for investors to take over the business while they stick to keeping the app alive by making it light, fast, and user-friendly.
 That, after all, is the dream.